deepshah1065/CPE487/README.md

                     IF ball_x_pos > 20 THEN
                         ball_x_pos <= ball_x_pos - 5;
                     END IF;
-					--OTHERS => '0' setting all the bits to 0
-                    btnl_counter <= (OTHERS => '0');
+					--OTHERS => '0' setting all the remaining bits to 0 btnl_counter <= (OTHERS => '0');
                 END IF;
             ELSE